-Both governments and businesses can contribute to achieving some of these goals.
-The focus is on the investment sectors of energy, mobility, resources, health, finance and knowledge.
+Profit-driven companies can also contribute directly to achieving some of these goals.
+The focus here lies on the issues of environmental protection, education, healthcare and equal opportunities.

 Sustainable enterprise is not only about optimising production processes or fulfilling statutory requirements and social standards.
-Rather it's a matter of which developments are initiated by business and government activities and what ability companies and the government have to implement the necessary changes.
-One example is the energy turnaround which seeks to replace fossil fuels with renewable energies and energy efficiency.
+Rather it's a matter of which developments are initiated by business activities and what ability companies have to implement necessary changes.
+One example is the energy revolution which seeks to replace fossil fuels with renewable energies and energy efficiency.
 Non-sustainable production processes or products must be dropped and replaced by new ones.

-Sustainable companies and governments use their innovative power to create or encourage environmentally compatible and socially responsible products and services.
+Sustainable companies use their innovative power to create environmentally compatible and socially responsible products and services.

-Figure 1: The United Nations' 17 Sustainable Development Goals (SDGs)
+Figure 1: UN Sustainable Development Goals (SDGs)